TheLastDruid/SmartTask/README.md

 SmartTask is a secure, modern, and AI-powered full-stack task management application built with React.js, Spring Boot, MongoDB, and Ollama.
 The application provides comprehensive user authentication, advanced task management capabilities, intelligent chatbot assistance, and a beautiful responsive design using TailwindCSS and modern UI components.

-> **🎉 Latest Update (June 15, 2025)**: Authentication system fully debugged and working!
-Chat functionality with AI task creation is now operational.
+> **🎉 Latest Update (June 17, 2025)**: Complete setup with automatic database initialization!
+Test user automatically created on startup.
+All authentication and features fully working.

 ## ✨ Key Features